dotnet/docs/docs/core/introduction.md

 You can [download .NET](https://dotnet.microsoft.com/download/dotnet/6.0) for development or production scenarios:

-* .NET SDK -- enables development and CI scenarios.
+* [.NET SDK](sdk.md) -- enables development and CI scenarios.
-* .NET Runtimes -- required for framework-dependent apps for test or production deployment.

-Note: "framework-dependent apps" are described later in this document.
+* [.NET Runtimes](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) -- required for framework-dependent apps for test or production deployment.
+For more information, see [Deployment models](#deployment-models) later in this article.

 .NET is also distributed via [containers](https://hub.docker.com/_/microsoft-dotnet), [Linux package managers](install/linux.md), and the [Microsoft download site](https://dotnet.microsoft.com/download/).